million12/Flow.Plugin.Rollbar/README.md

 **Note**: the implementation of front-end side of things is a bit tricky at this moment.
-Aspects are used to inject `rollbarConfig` into view of Backend\ModuleController, Views are configured to override Neos' `Default.html` layout (beware of that if you overridden it in your setup) to render Rollbar config and snippet on all Neos back-end (sub)modules.
+Aspects are used to inject `rollbarConfig` into view of Neos Backend\ModuleController; Views are configured to override Neos' `Default.html` layout (beware of that if you overridden it in your setup) to render Rollbar config and snippet on all Neos back-end (sub)modules.
-Apart of that a bit of .ts code (automatically included) to add it to page HEAD section when in Neos content module or in live site.
+Apart of that a bit of .ts code (automatically included) to add it to the page's HEAD section when in Neos content module or in live site.
+Any ideas how to make it better more than welcomed.

 ## Authors